bisma1206/ShortURL-Generator/README.md

 npm run dev
-This will start a local server, and you can view the project by opening http://localhost:3000 in your browser.
+This will start a local server, and you can view the project by opening http://localhost:5173 in your browser.

-# Linkify-Generator
+---

+🧰 Tech Stack
+Frontend: HTML, CSS, JavaScript (Vite)

+Backend: Node.js, Express.js

+Database: MongoDB Atlas

+Tools: Nodemon, Mongoose, dotenv

+---

+🛡️ Security
+MongoDB credentials stored in .env

+No login or sensitive user data required
+---

+🤝 Contributions
+Pull requests, issues, and suggestions are welcome!
+Feel free to fork the repo and contribute.